ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to encrypt a message, or perform key encapsulation, with the key.

-    This flag is required to use the key in a symmetric encryption operation, in an AEAD encryption-and-authentication operation, in an asymmetric encryption operation, or in a key-encapsulation operation.
+    This key-managament usage flag is required to use the key in a symmetric encryption operation, in an AEAD encryption-and-authentication operation, in an asymmetric encryption operation, or in a key-encapsulation operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_cipher_encrypt()`
     *   `psa_cipher_encrypt_setup()`